rsuite/rsuite/docs/pages/components/form/en-US/error-message.md

 Error message can be set in 2 ways:

-- The `<FormControl>` component passes an `errorMessage` property setting error message, and `errorPlacement` sets the location of the error message display.
+- The `<Form.Control>` component passes an `errorMessage` property setting error message, and `errorPlacement` sets the location of the error message display.
 - Customize a prompt message.

 <!--start-code-->